Search using this query type:

 1999.1496.jpg

 A comptometer used in the Assabet Mills.
 The Comptometer was the first commercially successful key-driven mechanical calculator, patented in the United States by Dorr Felt in 1887.
-Felt and Tarrant signed a partnership contract on November 28,…
+The partnership was incorporated as the Felt & Tarrant…

 1999.2857a.jpg